Vigilante groups starting to form against the moped gangs

 Because of its stance on motorcycle theft, Biker & Bike has also had a number of direct approaches from bikers offering to form vigilante groups.

-As well as a reduction in the number of authorised pursuits, officers who are given permission to chase are then hampered by instructions to stand down if the moped-riding thieves mount the pavement or remove their helmets during the chase.
+As well as a reduction in the number of authorised pursuits, officers who are given permission to chase are then hampered by instructions to stand down if the moped-riding thieves mount the pavement or remove their helmets during the chase, as this is seen as a sign that the thieves have no intention to stop.

 Officers, fearful of prosecution if they fail to get authorisation or if a thief is injured during a pursuit, are known to be extremely frustrated at the situation.